cqb13/vocab-vault/README.md

 # Vocab Vault

 Vocab Vault is a Rust-based API for translating text between English and Latin, leveraging the Whitaker's Words Dictionary.
-This project originated as a port of [Open Words TS](https://github.com/Templar-Development/Open-Words-TS), which was originally written in Ada by [dsanson](https://github.com/dsanson).
+This project originated as a port of [Open Words TS](https://github.com/Templar-Development/Open-Words-TS).
 The original Words program by William Whitaker can be found at [dsanson/Words](https://github.com/dsanson/Words).

 ## API Usage Guide